 The Prints Department Records are the physical property of the Philadelphia Museum of Art, Archives.
 The Museum holds literary rights only for material created by Museum personnel or given to the Museum with such rights specifically assigned.
 For all other material, literary rights, including copyright, belong to the authors or their legal heirs and assigns.
 Researchers are responsible for obtaining permission from rights holders for publication and for other purposes where stated.

-[Item identification and date], [Series info.], Print Department Records, Philadelphia Museum of Art, Archives.
+[Item identification and date], [Series info.], Print Department Records, Philadelphia Museum of Art, Library and Archives.

 Philadelphia Museum of Art, Archives.
 Includes a comprehensive history of the Print Department, written in 1978 in the "Subjects, A-Z" series.
 Archives Reference Files.